 - Hug your partner / your kids/ your mum or dad /a pet/a cuddly toy every morning before starting the day.
 Release of OXYTOCIN makes you feel safe and secure, lowers your blood pressure and stress levels, makes you feel less anxious and much calmer.
 A good way to start the day, no?

 - Walk Walk Walk.
 A healthy way to respond to the rush of hormones caused by stress is to get physical.Obviously a long walk in a beautiful park would be ideal but you can also burn off your nervous energy with a brisk 15 minute walk round the block.
-Use the time to think through the issue or to just enjoy the views around you or even just to zone out and listen to music.Scheduling a longer walk in to the day or week is highly beneficial for your mental health.Allowing yourself time to get into a steady pace (at least 20 mins) , you will benefit from the meditative rhythm of walking,and learn to focus on your breath , and become mindful of how your body feels , focussing on all your major muscles one by one and relaxing them.
+Use the time to think through the issue or to just enjoy the views around you or even just to zone out and listen to music or a podcast.Scheduling a longer walk in to the day or week is highly beneficial for your mental health.Allowing yourself time to get into a steady pace (at least 20 mins) , you will benefit from the meditative rhythm of walking,and learn to focus on your breath , and become mindful of how your body feels , focussing on all your major muscles one by one and relaxing them.

 - Deep Belly Breathing: Twice daily for 3-5 minutes.
 Forget everything and focus only on your breath.
 Deeply inhale through your nose .
 Take your time( about 4-5 seconds, if poss) and concentrate on engaging the diaphragm.
 If you are breathing correctly your tummy should be expanding outwards as you breath in.
 It may take some practice to get this right.
 Exhale very slowly from the mouth .
 Try and elongate the out breath .Deep relaxation is acheived by a long exhalation.
 Most people breath 20 times a minute.
 See if you can eventually over time reduce this to 6-8 breaths a minute.